fu8765/Lenovo-Tab-M10-Plug-Gen-3-FlashiGSI-roms/README.md

 copy img file to your ADB & Fastboot folder (unless they're set up in your PATH)

-4) Reboot and flash your new GSI
+(4) Reboot and flash your new GSI

 Open a command line from your folder holding adb, fastboot, and the img, and issue the following commands

   a) adb reboot bootloader (this will reboot your tablet to the bootloader)

   b) fastboot flashing unlock (you'll need to press the volume up button twice to accept, read the instructions on the tablet screen *** THIS WILL DELETE ALL YOUR DATA ***

   c) fastboot reboot fastboot ( will reboot the tablet back into fastboot)

   d) fastboot getvar all (read output and ensure there is a "current-slot: a)

   e) fastboot delete-logical-partition product_a then fastboot delete-logical-partition product_b (this will clear both slots)

   f) fastboot flash system XXXX.img (replace XXXX.img for whatever the name of your img file is)

  Enjoy

+ What Roms are working

+ Pixel Experience GSI by ponces - NO - Locks during setup at Face unlock step, seems no way to bypass - https://github.com/ponces/treble_build_pe/